 Purpose of Tenure

-The main purposes of tenure are to protect academic freedom and to enable the University to attract and retain a permanent faculty of distinction in order to accomplish its mission.
-For these reasons, tenure is usually awarded only after a suitable probationary period, and the decision to award tenure is based both on the merit of the individual faculty member and on the long-term needs and mission of the department, the college, and the University.
+The main purposes of tenure are to protect academic freedom and enable the University to attract and retain a permanent faculty of distinction to accomplish its mission.
+For these reasons, tenure is usually awarded only after a suitable probationary period, and the decision to award tenure is based both on the merit of the individual faculty member and on the long-term needs and mission of the department, the college/school, and the University.
+The definitions and standards contained within this document pertain to tenure of all faculty engaged in the diverse areas of teaching, clinical care, research/discovery, service, and administrative work as a faculty member.

 Eligibility for Tenure

-Only faculty members who hold the ranks of assistant professor, associate professor, or full professor are eligible to be considered for tenure.
-Assistant professors will be awarded tenure only if they are simultaneously being promoted to the rank of associate professor.
+Only faculty members who hold the ranks of tenure-track assistant professor, associate professor, or full professor are eligible to be considered for tenure.
+Assistant professors will be awarded tenure only if they are simultaneously promoted to the rank of associate professor.
+Under certain circumstances administrative faculty members holding rank in a department at the assistant professor associate professor, or full professor level may be considered for tenure, as specified by the Board of Visitors policy concerning administrative faculty.

 Faculty members may be considered for tenure only once.

-Under certain circumstances administrative faculty holding rank in a department at the assistant professor (if promotion to the rank of associate professor is being simultaneously considered), associate professor, or full professor level may be considered for tenure, as specified by the Board of Visitors policy concerning administrative faculty.
+A faculty member undergoing tenure review will not undergo a separate annual evaluation.

 Since tenure is granted as a faculty member in an academic department or program, the award of tenure does not imply continuance in any full-time or part-time administrative position, nor does it imply continuance of any specific work assignment within or outside the department in which tenure is granted.

 Probationary Period

-The probationary period begins with the initial full-time, tenure-track appointment at Old Dominion University at the rank of instructor, assistant professor, associate professor, or full professor; only time spent in a tenure-track position at one of these ranks is counted as part of the probationary period.
+The probationary period begins with the initial full-time, tenure-track appointment at Old Dominion University and EVMS pre-integration at the rank of assistant professor, associate professor, or full professor; only time spent in a tenure-track position at one of these ranks or other allowed participation as designated elsewhere in university policy is counted as part of the probationary period.

 Subject to agreement by the University and the faculty member, any academic year in which a faculty member was on a full-time tenure-track appointment in one of these ranks for at least one semester, may be counted as one year of the probationary period.